kporras07/composer-symlinks/README.md

 Composer script handling creation of symlinks inside your composer project.

+*Note:* Symlinks will become files copy when composer is run with `--no-dev`

 # Installation
 Installation can be done as usually using composer.
 `composer require kporras07/composer-symlinks`